You are viewing a story from harrypotterfanfiction.com

 I saw her grabbing food too from the corner of my eye.
 “When have I ever said that?”

 Today, when I was snogging you senseless in the train compartment, while your friends were off changing.
 “Hmm…I wonder.
 I was sure you said it sometime recently…”

 I glanced over at her and noted – with satisfaction – that her face was slightly redder than before.
 She tried to cover it with her blond curls.

 “I don’t recall a time when I would ever say that.”

 I grinned and took a bite of chicken.

-When Victoire and I started dating though, we both agreed that telling the family would be a pain and decided that if we lasted a year we would tell them, then it was two years and well, here we are.
+When Victoire and I started dating though, we both agreed that telling the family would be a pain and decided that if we lasted a year we would tell them, then it was two years and a few months later and well, here we are.
 Honestly, it’s easier this way.
 No one gets in our way and I don’t have to worry about Bill trying to kill me.

 I finished eating and noticed it was mostly quiet with the dull sound of chit-chat here and there, but it appeared most everyone was hungry.
 Victoire finished a little bit after me and then started talking again.